roseengineering/phasedarray_abcd/README.md

 would be the first argument and the impedance of the series component would be the second.

-The next group of functions calculates solutions for various impedance matching problems.
+The next group calculates solutions for various impedance matching problems.
 Their results are returned as a list.
-This list can then be passed directly using the Python star notation to the appropriate ABCD 2-port function.
-So, for example, the result of the input shunt L-match solver function can be passed as is using the 'star' to the input L-match ABCD matrix function.
+This list can then be passed directly using the Python 'star' notation to the appropriate ABCD 2-port function.
+So, for example, the result of the input shunt L-match solver function can be passed as is using the 'star' notation to the input L-match
+ABCD matrix function.

 The other groups of functions are helper functions, functions that work on ABCD vectors,